Sausage is one of the oldest forms of processed food, having been mentioned in Homer’s Odyssey as far back as the 9th Century B.C.

 In the same year, sausages became the standard fare at baseball parks.
 This tradition was begun by a St. Louis bar owner, Chris Von de Ahe, who also owned the St. Louis Browns major league baseball team.

-Frankfurters weren’t call hot dogs until a few years later.
+Frankfurters were not called hot dogs until a few years later.
 It all started on a cold day at the New York Polo Grounds where director of catering, Harry Stevens was having no luck selling ice cream and chilled soda.
 He devised portable hot water tanks, filled them with frankfurters, and in a marketing stroke of genius, instructed his salesmen to call out, “They’re red hot!
 Get your sausages while they’re red hot!”.
 American ingenuity prevailed again, and the newly popular sausage sandwiches became known as “red hots”.

 In 1906 sports cartoonist Tad Dorgan was sitting in the Polo Grounds press box waiting for inspiration to strike.
 Listening to the vendors and thinking of the German dogs the sausages resembled, he playfully drew a picture of a dachshund lounging in a bun – perhaps alluding to the scurrilous suggestion by some that “red hots” were made from the meat of dogs.
 Dorgan was a great cartoonist but a poor speller, so instead of trying to spell dachshund he merely labeled his picture “Hot Dog”.
 The name stuck, but vendors were horrified at the association to dogs.
 At Coney Island, where sausages meant major revenue, merchants were not allowed to use the term “Hot Dog” until the furor died down years later.
 By the time Franklin Delano Roosevelt publicly treated visiting heads of state to hot dogs, they were firmly established as America’s favorite hand-held food.